 That doesn’t sound very encouraging, thought Maria.

-Oh, that sounds even worse.
-“Does he say anything good about it?” asked Maria.
+Oh, that sounds even worse, thought Maria.
+“Does he say anything good about it?” she asked.

 “Yes, he does,” said Charlie.
 “He says that even though our most prized personal bondings are generally selfish and egocentric, they are also our saviour.
 Through them, we learn to see the essence of ourselves, the other, and life.
 Our relationships are transformed and so are we.
 ‘Offer your relationships to God and you will not be disappointed with what is made of them,’ he says.”